MetFix Foundations Course

 ATP (adenosine triphosphate)

-The main molecule cells use for energy.
+The main molecule cells use to store energy.

 B